Thirty Years After Enactment of the Americans with Disabilities Act, Disabilities Remain a Risk Factor for Food Insecurity

 In addition, food insecurity tends to be relatively severe for households that include adults with disabilities.
 In 2019, households with adults out of the labor force because of disabilities were almost four times as likely to experience very low food security compared with U.S. households as a whole (15.7 percent compared with 4.1 percent).
 Households with very low food security are experiencing the more severe range of food insecurity, in which the food intake of some household members was reduced, and normal eating patterns were disrupted at times during the year because of limited resources.
 Continued research to understand the mechanisms through which disabilities relate to food insecurity may point to ways to reduce barriers to food security among Americans with disabilities.

-Interactive Charts and Highlights , by Alisha Coleman-Jensen and David Marquardt, USDA, Economic Research Service, September 2020
+Interactive Charts and Highlights, by Laura J. Hales and Alisha Coleman-Jensen, USDA, Economic Research Service, October 2023

 “U.S. Food Insecurity and Population Trends with a Focus on Adults with Disabilities”, by Alisha Coleman-Jensen, Physiology & Behavior, June 2020, doi: 10.1016/j.physbeh.2020.112865